Teesmo/eip/active/0023-rocksdb-message-persistence.md

   This corresponds to PRAM consistency: http://jepsen.io/consistency/models/pram

 - Strong guarantees:
-  - messages published to the same topic by different clients are always be replayed in the same order
+  - messages published to the same topic by different clients are always replayed in the order that they were published in

-Initially it only makes sense to support weak guarantees, since EMQX doesn't follow the strong guarantees as of now.
+Currently, it only makes sense to support weak guarantees, since EMQX doesn't follow strong guarantees for now.

 It is helpful to introduce a concept of "logical FIFO" identified by `hash(publisher.clientid) ++ hash(topic)`.
 Weak consistency guarantees hold for each logical FIFO.